Reviews

 Digit App

-You can set up different goals on their web or mobile app and begin a “set it and forget” method saving through automated withdrawals from your linked checking accounts.
+Users establish various savings goals through the web or mobile app, then activate a “set it and forget it” approach via automated withdrawals from linked checking accounts.

 The Digit Algorithm